Genesiss Hospital Our Treatment Arrow icon pointing right

 • Mild discomfort during urination may occur

-• Pain-relieving medicines may be prescribed
+• Pain medications may be prescribed

 • Increased fluid intake is advised

-• Follow-up scans confirm stone clearance
+• Follow-up scans help confirm complete stone clearance

 Recovery After ESWL